 This is the second in a series of three clinical medicine courses designed to acquaint the student with medical aspects and pathologies of diseases and disabilities.
-The first orthopedic unit follows Patient Evaluation I: PTR 435, for basic orthopedic clinical terminology, runs concurrently with Musculoskeletal Patient Management II: PTR 446.
+The first orthopedic unit follows Fundamentals of Patient Management, for basic orthopedic clinical terminology and runs concurrently with Musculoskeletal Patient Management II.
 Also included are special units on the management of hand problems and maternal adaptations to pregnancy.
 PREREQUISITE: Successful completion of all previous coursework